Westland Wasp: Royal New Zealand Navy

-In 1997, four Wasps performed a flypast, marking the arrival of the new Anzac-class frigate, HMNZS Te Kaha.
+In 1997, four Wasps performed a flypast marking the arrival of the new Anzac-class frigate, HMNZS Te Kaha.

 The Wasp served 32 years with the RNZN, retiring in 1998, the same year HMNZS Waikato, which first operationally deployed the Wasp in New Zealand, was herself decommissioned.
-They were replaced by the SH-2 Seasprite as a stop gap until the Arrival of their SH-2G(NZ).
+They were replaced by the Kaman SH-2 Seasprite as a stopgap until the arrival of their SH-2G(NZ).

 Royal Netherlands Navy

 With the Royal Netherlands Navy beginning in the late 1960s, after the fire onboard HNLMS Karel Doorman, NATO anti-submarine commitments were taken over by a squadron of Westland Wasp helicopters, operated from six Van Speijk-class anti-submarine frigates.
-The shore base was at De Kooy.
+The shore base was at De Kooy Airfield.
 The Royal Netherlands Navy 860 Naval Air Squadron received 12 Wasp helicopters between November 1966 and June 1967, operated from Van Speijk-class frigates as AH-12As and flown in the ASW role.
-The last of the Dutch Wasps were eventually withdrawn from service in 1981 when they were replaced by the Westland Lynx.
+The last of the Dutch Wasps were withdrawn from service in 1981 when they were replaced by the Westland Lynx.

 Other operators

 The Wasp was also in service with the Brazilian, Indonesian, and South African navies.
 The Indonesian aircraft were all former Dutch aircraft and the last of the type in active service.

 The last of the ten surplus Dutch Navy helicopters refurbished by Westland for the Indonesian Navy was grounded in 1998.
-Flown by 400 Squadron (RON 400) from NAS Juanda, when at sea they were embarked upon the Indonesian Navy's ex-Royal Navy Tribal-class and ex-Dutch Navy s.
+Flown by 400th Air Squadron (RON 400) from NAS Juanda, when at sea they were embarked upon the Indonesian Navy's ex-Royal Navy Tribal-class and ex-Dutch Navy Van Speijk class frigates.

-The Brazilian Navy operated the Wasp as the UH-2 & UH-2A taking delivery of three new build helicopters in April 1966 and a further seven ex-Royal Navy helicopters in 1977.
+The Brazilian Navy operated the Wasp as the UH-2 & UH-2A, taking delivery of three new build helicopters in April 1966 and a further seven ex-Royal Navy helicopters in 1977.
 1º Esquadrão de Helicópteros de Emprego Geral (HU-1) flew the helicopters from Navy's Gearing and Allen M. Sumner-class destroyers and the Niterói-class frigates.

-The South African Navy received their first batch of ten new build airframes in 1963, which was followed by the delivery of a second batch of further 8 from 1973.
+The South African Navy received their first batch of ten new-build airframes in 1963, followed by the delivery of a second batch of eight from 1973.
 Only six of this batch were delivered due to the international arms embargo placed on South Africa during the apartheid regime.
-The Wasps were flown by 22 Flight, from Ysterplaat, the unit subsequently became 22 Squadron, Maritime Command in 1976.
+The Wasps were flown by 22 Flight from Ysterplaat; the unit became 22 Squadron, Maritime Command in 1976.
 The helicopters were operated from the navy's President-class frigates.
 The South African Navy also acquired one ex-Bahrain Public Security Force airframe as an instructional airframe to support its Wasp programme.
 The South African Navy withdrew their last Wasp in 1990.